Christy Holland

 Christy Katherine Smith Holland is an American scientist and professor of internal medicine and biomedical engineering at the University of Cincinnati.
 After a B.A. with majors in physics and music at Wellesley College, she obtained her Ph.D.in engineering and applied science from Yale University.
-Holland is editor-in-chief of Ultrasound in Medicine and Biology.
-Holland's articles in peer-reviewed scientific journals have been cited over 6300 times, giving her an h-index of 46.
+Holland was editor-in-chief of Ultrasound in Medicine and Biology from 2006-2021.
+Holland's articles in peer-reviewed scientific journals have been cited over 11,000 times, giving her an h-index of 60.

 Honors

-Holland is a fellow of the Acoustical Society of America, the American Institute of Ultrasound in Medicine, and the American Institute for Medical and Biological Engineering.
+Holland is a fellow of the Acoustical Society of America, the American Institute of Ultrasound in Medicine, the American Institute for Medical and Biological Engineering., and the IEEE.